chrisjbarr/career/2022-summer-hunt/thisdotlabs/questionnaire.md

 tldr; I don't find fulfillment with the technical aspects of the position.

 #### What do you think employers can do to better support their team members?

+Listening and fostering a safe haven for personal and team based growth.
+Including everyone in discussions that impact the well being of the company, it's products and it's people - regardless of experience level, age or perceived expertise in the area of discussion.

+People want to know their opinion will be heard and given as much weight as anyone else's.
+This is paramount towards team members feeling like a valuable asset to the organization.
+Team members who don't feel valued will leave.

 Where do you hope your career will take you in the next few years?